lightspeed-IN/bms-tracker/README.md

 ## 📧 What the email looks like

-When IMAX opens, you'll get a nicely formatted email with:
+When booking opens, you'll get a nicely formatted email with:
 - Movie name
-- IMAX venues available
+- Venues available
-- A big **"Book IMAX Tickets Now"** button linking directly to BookMyShow
+- A big **"Book Tickets Now"** button linking directly to BookMyShow

 ---